-Forklift trucks at the TDF and the shore base will require safety reversing (a repetitive beeping sound), which may be audible outside the nearest houses in Stanley (Ross Road East and Rowlands Rise) during calm (i.e. quiet) weather.
+Forklift trucks at the TDF and the shore base will require safety reversing signals (a repetitive beeping sound), which may be audible outside the nearest houses in Stanley (Ross Road East and Rowlands Rise) during calm (i.e. quiet) weather.

-Noise levels received by outside receptors at the eastern end of Stanley are predicted to be less than 15 and 25 dB LAeq,5-min during night-time unloading at the TDF with average (westerly) and worst-case (easterly) wind respectively.
-Following consultation with local residents, the predictions of the model used appear to have been overly optimistic.
-Activity during the construction of the TDF is audible, not only during piling, as is activity on FIPASS.
+Noise levels received by outside receptors at the eastern end of Stanley are predicted to be less than 15 and 25 dB L{Aeq,5-min} during night-time unloading at the TDF with average (westerly) and worst-case (easterly) wind respectively.
+Following consultation with local residents, some concerns were raised regarding the level of noise disturbance during the construction phase of the TDF, activity on FIPASS is also audible.
 Whether this is at a level that causes undue disturbance is uncertain and is likely to depend on the time of day that noise is heard.
+Since the start of the 2015 Drilling Campaign, there have been no complaints from local residents regarding undue noise disturbance from operations at the TDF (N. Baxter pers. comm.).